ppoak/quool/README.md

 # Quool

+⚠️**Note that this project is currently been archived, and merged with project [ppoak/database](https://github.com/ppoak/database) into a brand new project [BearAlpha](https://github.com/ppoak/BearAlpha), all information and change will be up-to-date there**

 ## Introduction

 Quool is a quantum finance toolkit, which comes from quant-tool, short form is quool.
 It integrates the pandas quantum analysis accessors and the backtrader analyzers at the same time.